xaionaro-go/echox/website/content/index.md

 ## Feature Overview

-- Optimized HTTP router which smartly prioritize routes.
+- Optimized HTTP router which smartly prioritize routes
-- Build robust and scalable RESTful APIs.
+- Build robust and scalable RESTful APIs
-- Run with standard HTTP server or FastHTTP server.
+- Run with standard HTTP server or FastHTTP server
-- Group APIs.
+- Group APIs
-- Extensible middleware framework.
+- Extensible middleware framework
-- Define middleware at root, group or route level.
+- Define middleware at root, group or route level
-- Data binding for JSON, XML and form payload.
+- Data binding for JSON, XML and form payload
-- Handy functions to send variety of HTTP responses.
+- Handy functions to send variety of HTTP responses
-- Centralized HTTP error handling.
+- Centralized HTTP error handling
-- Template rendering with any template engine.
+- Template rendering with any template engine
-- Define your format for the logger.
+- Define your format for the logger
-- Highly customizable.
+- Highly customizable

 ## Performance